electron/electron/docs/api/web-contents.md

       visible.
     * `canToggleControls` Boolean - Whether the media element's controls are toggleable.
+    * `canPrint` Boolean - Whether the media element can be printed.
+    * `canShowPictureInPicture` Boolean - Whether the media element can show picture-in-picture.
+    * `isShowingPictureInPicture` Boolean - Whether the media element is currently showing picture-in-picture.
     * `canRotate` Boolean - Whether the media element can be rotated.
+    * `canLoop` Boolean - Whether the media element can be looped.
   * `editFlags` Object - These flags indicate whether the renderer believes it is able to perform the corresponding action.
     * `canUndo` Boolean - Whether the renderer believes it can undo.